Kansas City

 Our Acclaimed Doctor-Lawyers Will Advocate for You

 The cerebral palsy lawyers at our firm are also doctors.
 Over 80% of the cases we handle involve cerebral palsy caused by medical negligence at birth.
-With our medical and legal knowledge, our Kansas City cerebral palsy injury attorneys at Cullan & Cullan are uniquely and fully equipped to investigate these cases.

 Record SettingVerdicts